Hey there Boo-Boo! Catskills Camping At Jellystone Park - My Family Travels

 Running around and playing in the playground are popular after-dinner activities.

-All Jellystone Camp-Resorts are loaded with different facilities, including a laundry room, game room, general store and for a fee: golf carts, firewood, cable TV, non-motorized boats, art ‘n’crafts and snacks.
+All Jellystone Camp-Resorts are loaded with different facilities.
+Look for a laundry room, game room and general store.
+In-camp stores rent or sell golf carts, firewood, cable TV, non-motorized boats, art ‘n’crafts and snacks.

-In addition to one large pool, our campground had a signature Yogi Bear’s Water Park, waterslides and fun splash pad area where a siren announced the tipping of a huge water bucket every 5 minutes.
+In addition to one large pool, our campground had a signature Yogi Bear’s Water Park.
+A siren announces the tipping of a huge water bucket every 5 minutes at the splashpad.
+Inbetween, the waterslides are awesome.

 Yogi Bear greets everyone at check-in at Jellystone Park Camp-Resort.